Huge power outage in Venezuela raises tensions amid crisis | CBC News

 "A little bit of patience," Rodriguez urged on state television, saying service would be restored in a few hours.
 "If you're in your home, stay in your home.
 If you're in a protected space or at work, it's better for you to stay there."

-Residents threw open their windows and banged pots and pans in the darkness.
-Some shouted out expletives at President Nicolas Maduro in a sign of mounting frustration.
-Normally hyperactive social media was eerily silent as much of the country was knocked offline.
+With normally hyperactive social media eerily silent, residents threw open their windows and banged pots and pans in the darkness, shouting expletives at Maduro in a sign of mounting frustration.
+Even state TV — the government's main vehicle for handing down a political line to its followers — went silent.

-By midnight Friday, power had yet to be restored in Caracas and many other areas.
+Those lucky enough to have a battery-powered radio lying around tuned in to the few networks still operating, although information remained scarce.

+In the darkened maternity ward at the Avila Clinic in wealthy eastern Caracas, several mothers Thursday night cried as nurses holding candles monitored the vital signs of premature babies in incubators, after backup generators shut off.

 The outage comes as Venezuela is in the throes of a political struggle between Maduro and opposition leader Juan Guaido, the head of congress who declared himself the nation's rightful president in January and is recognized by the United States, Canada, and about 50 nations.